-The best X570 motherboard will of course bring the chipset’s primary features, like PCIe 4.0 support (which doubles the bandwidth over previous-gen PCIe 3.0), more and faster USB ports, along with a higher power draw than previous-generation X470 boards.
-It takes more juice to power those faster PCIe lanes.
+The best X570 motherboard will of course bring the chipset’s primary new features, like PCIe 4.0 support (which doubles the bandwidth over previous-gen PCIe 3.0), more and faster USB ports.
+The chipset also comes with a higher power draw and higher prices than previous-generation X470 boards.
+It takes more juice and more copper to power those faster PCIe lanes.

 If you don’t plan on adding a super-speedy SSD or a high-end next-gen graphics card (which you still can't really find at prices anywhere close to reasonable now anyway), in most cases you can certainly get by with an older X470 motherboard.
-But as AM4 CPUs have accumulated, we’ve seen plenty of compatibility issues between CPU and motherboard generations.
+But as AM4 CPUs have accumulated, there have been increasing compatibility issues between CPU and motherboard generations.
 So be sure to double-check CPU compatibility closely with whatever board you’re considering before buying.

 We noted in our Ryzen 5000 RAM Guide that the sweet spot for memory performance on X570 is DDR 3600.
 So you’ll also want to pair one of the best X570 motherboards with some of the best RAM you can buy.
 And with PCIe 4.0 support, the best SSD for X570 is undoubtedly a PCIe 4.0 drive.
 But for gaming and many other common tasks, you won’t likely notice the speed difference between a faster drive and a good PCIe 3.0 NVMe model.
 So choose wisely based on your storage speed needs--or desires.

 For more on the X570 chipset, see our X570 explainer from back when the chipset launched in 2019.
-And for more general tips about what to look for when buying a motherboard, check out our motherboard buying guide, as well as the eight motherboard features you probably don’t need.
+And for more general tips about what to look for when buying a motherboard, check out our motherboard buying guide, as well as our feature covering the eight motherboard features you probably don’t need.

 The Best X570 Motherboards of 2022